cdevents/community/governance.md

 ## Governance Facilitator Role (optional)

 The governance facilitator role is a non-voting, non-technical advisory position that helps ensure all Governing Board meetings are inclusive, and key milestones toward governance are met.
 The facilitator is a role, meaning it may be occupied by a single individual, or a series of individuals over time.
 The goal of this position is servant leadership for the project, community, and stakeholders.
-The committee may choose to make this a permanent role at their discretion.
+The board may choose to make this a permanent role at their discretion.
 Deliverables may include creation of mailing lists, project tracking boards, governance draft documents, and so forth.

 ## Maximum Representation

 No single employer/company may be represented by more than 40% (i.e., 2 seats) of the board at any one time.
 If the results of an election result in greater than 40% representation, the lowest vote getters from any particular company will be removed until representation on the board is less than one-third.

-If percentages shift because of job changes, acquisitions, or other events, sufficient members of the committee must resign until max one-third representation is achieved.
+If percentages shift because of job changes, acquisitions, or other events, sufficient members of the board must resign until max one-third representation is achieved.
 If it is impossible to find sufficient members to resign, the entire company’s representation will be removed and new special elections held.
 In the event of a question of company membership (for example evaluating independence of corporate subsidiaries) a majority of all non-involved Governing Board members will decide.

-## Committee Responsibilities and Deliverables
+## Board Responsibilities and Deliverables

-The committee MUST:
+The board MUST:

 - [Represent a cross-section of interests, not just one company](#maximum-representation)
 - Balance technical, architectural, and governance expertise